oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 ---
-Title: Making A static site generator with `make`
+Title: Making a Static Site Generator with `make`
 tags: ["Programming"]
 Date: 2024-04-13
 ---

 There are a variety of tools that can be used for static site generation, which is analogous to ahead of time compilation.
-[Jekyll][1] is the one GitHub endorses, the problem I have with that is that it is written in Ruby, which means that I'd have to pull in megabytes of extra dependencies and slow the building process down for something that ultimately takes away control from me.
+[Jekyll][1] is the one GitHub endorses, it is also written in Ruby, which means that I'd have to pull in megabytes of extra dependencies and slow the building process down for something that ultimately takes away control from me.